One of the worse things you can ever experience as a welder is burning your eyes. This recently happened to me and it was extremely painful.

 If you are experiencing these symptoms, the best way to avoid blindness is by seeking medical care.
 There may be additional problems contributing to your pain, and you may need antibiotics to prevent infections.

-When you are diagnosed with welders flash burn, your doctor can treat you and allow you to rest and recover from home.
+When you are diagnosed with welder flash burn, your doctor can treat you and allow you to rest and recover from home.
 You need to get a review 2 days after this begins to make sure that you are healing properly.

 Following this process should prevent any blindness.
 Your cornea should repair itself within a couple of days provided you are treated quickly or taking proper care of your eyes at home.